danyaberezun/KEEPs/README.md

 > TODO: Why do we think that?
 I have a feeling we need to do some additional work to improve captured types, simply keeping them in the constraints is not enough?

-## Subtype reconstruction in Kotlin flow-sensitive type system
+## Adding subtype reconstruction to Kotlin flow-sensitive type system

 Now that we have an algorithm which allows us to infer additional information about types, we need to integrate this algorithm to our flow-sensitive type system.
 Here we explain the steps needed to achieve that.

-### New type of control-flow graph statements
+### New types of control-flow graph statements

-RESUME FROM HERE
+We introduce a new type of statements handled by the data-flow analysis, called *type intersection*.

-We introduce a new type of statements collected by the data-flow analysis, called *type intersection*.
+Type intersection statement with types `T1 & T2 & ...`says that, in a specific node of a control-flow graph, a value definitely has a set of types `T1 & T2 & ...`, and these types should be used for subtype reconstruction.

-Type intersection is a set of types that are known to have a common value in the specific node of the control-flow graph.
+> TODO: Why not just do subtype reconstruction for all values that have intersection types somewhere?
+Why do we need special statements for this?

-The issue with such statements is that they are not eligible for intersection of flows.
+After type intersection statements are handled by the subtype reconstruction, we get additional type constraints, which are also stored and used by the data-flow analysis as *subtype reconstruction result* statements.

-For example, in the following code:
+For example, let us consider the following code.

 ```Kotlin
 open class Box<T>